niketan-byte/Daily_Code/README.md

 # Daily_Code
-This repository contains daily code
+This repository contains daily code of various languages.